Yoga Anatomy: Preventative Strategies for Lower Back Strain

 Reprinted with permission from Daily Bandha.

-3d Graphic Designer / Illustrator Chris Macivor has been involved in the field of digital content creation for well over ten years.
-He is a graduate of Etobicoke School of the Arts, Sheridan College and Seneca College.
-Chris considers himself to be equally artistic and technical in nature.
+Chris Macivor3D Graphic Designer / Illustrator Chris Macivor has been involved in the field of digital content creation for well over ten years.
+He is a graduate of Etobicoke School of the Arts, Sheridan College, and Seneca College.
+Chris considers himself equally artistic and technical.
 As such, his work has spanned many genres, from film and television to video games and underwater imagery.

 Recent articles